- FRITZ!Box 7590

 Finding the ideal location for the FRITZ!Repeater

-- Position the FRITZ!Repeater so that at least three of its five signal strength LEDs light up.
+- Position the FRITZ!Repeater so that the "Wireless LAN field strength" symbol displays at least three of the five signal strength bars.
 You can find tips on positioning it in the guide Finding the ideal location for FRITZ!Repeater.

 Now the FRITZ!Repeater and the wireless router are ideally configured.
 If the range of the Wi-Fi connections of individual wireless devices is still low, then the problem lies with the respective devices.
-The manufacturer of the wireless devices may be able to give you some troubleshooting tips.
+The manufacturer of the wireless devices may be able to give you advice on how to solve the problem.

 AVM Section Navigation